Algo de Ti: Promotion

 The song was used as the opening track for Rubio's "Gran City Pop Tour".

 The song was also performed at the 2010 Pepsi Super Bowl Fan Jam.

 The song has two remixes produced by French DJ Junior Caldera; both remixes were released for digital download on April 20, 2010.

 Paulina performed the song for the first time at the 2010 Billboard Latin Music Awards on April 29, 2010, as a duet with rapper/singer "Wyclef Jean".

 Critical reception

 "Algo De Ti" is widely accepted among Rubio's fans calling it a "standout track" from Gran City Pop.

 Music video

 The music video was filmed in Miami on 26 February 2010, was directed by Steven Oritt of American directing team Terrero Films, and produced by Erin Judd an co-produced by Jessy Terrero (who filmed the two video versions of Rubio's "Ni Rosas Ni Juguetes").

+The music video premiered worldwide on April 30, 2010.
 It premiered on Rubio's official YouTube channel on 1 June 2010.